-Make this flavor packed red pesto in just 10 minutes with 5 ingredients and you will never go back to store bought pesto again.
+Make this flavor packed Red Pesto with Walnuts (Pesto Rosso) in just 10 minutes with 5 ingredients and you will never go back to store bought pesto again.
 With sun-dried tomatoes, walnuts, fresh basil and parmesan this pesto is perfect with pasta, on top of bread and as a sauce for just about anything.

 Add all ingredients except the sun-dried tomato oil to a food processer and mix until all ingredients are at your desired coarseness.